theguega/neural-mpc/report/main.typ

     model_col("KNN Regressor"), $0.237 plus.minus 0.038$, $0.091 plus.minus 0.002$, [0.976], [0.999], vector_val("0.20, 0.11, 0.40"),
   ),
   caption: [Comparison of regression algorithms on the validation set (averaged over 5 runs).]
-)<regression_baseline>
+)<table:regression_baseline>

 The results highlight the inherent non-linearity of the inverse dynamics mapping.
 Linear Regression failed to capture the underlying relationship, exhibiting high variance across all torque dimensions.
 In contrast, non-linear methods performed significantly better.
-The MLP Regressor achieved the lowest overall Mean Squared Error ($0.053$) @regression_baseline, indicating its superior capability in minimizing large control deviations, which is critical for preventing hardware damage.
+The MLP Regressor achieved the lowest overall Mean Squared Error ($0.053$), indicating its superior capability in minimizing large control deviations, which is critical for preventing hardware damage.
 While KNN Regressor achieved the highest Directional Accuracy ($99.87%$) and lowest MAE, its higher MSE suggests it suffers from occasional large prediction errors (outliers).
-Consequently, the MLP Regressor is selected as the primary candidate for the following experiments.
+Finally, different SVM models with linear and radial basis function (RBF) kernels were evaluated.
+However, as mentioned in the documentation, RBF kernels cannot scale with that many samples, whereas linear kernels yielded poor performance.

 #figure(
   image("figures/mse_per_torque.png", width: 90%),